joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

-You can follow along by running pig in local mode with with command
+You can follow along by running pig in local mode with with the
-`pig -x local`.
+command `pig -x local`.

 First, lets `DUMP` the `people` table to make sure we
-loaded the data correctly:
+loaded it correctly:

 ```
 (Steve,US,M,football,6.5)